What Does a Railroad Track Contractor Do?

 The Importance of the Railway System

-While many people might consider railroads a thing of a bygone era, they still offer an incredibly means of transport for a variety of raw materials and goods that must make their way across the contiguous United States.
+What does a railroad track contractor do?
+While many people might consider railroads a thing of a bygone era, they still offer an incredible means of transport for a variety of raw materials and goods that must make their way across the contiguous United States.
 Steel, lumber, and all manner of incredibly important industrial necessities make their way en masse through railroads.
-Without these materials, many industries would come to a screeching halt as their means of production has been stifled.
-As you might imagine, this means that the railroad system in the United States serves an incredible important function as part of the backbone of the economic growth of the country.
+Without these materials, many industries would come to a screeching halt as their means of production have been stifled.
+As you might imagine, this means that the railroad system in the United States serves an incredibly important function as part of the backbone of the economic growth of the country.